Subscribe to the Newsletter

 Being a Gate, the point can be used for allowing unwanted energy to dissipate and for ‘putting in’ energy in case of deficiency.
 (Actually, acupuncture doesn’t really ‘put in’ energy: it stimulates the body to perform more efficiently in the manner described by the actions of the point in question.)

 The Sanjiao is hard to understand, even for us acupuncturists, partly because it has several different meanings and uses.
 It seems every generation of acupuncturists produces a new theory about it.

-What we do know is that the Sanjiao is able to collect what is called the 'Yuan' or 'Original' Qi, from its source at Conception vessel 4, Yuan Guan ('Original Gate') and spread it throughout the body, lying as it does immediately above Yuan Guan, Conception Vessel 4, the Source of Original Life.
+What we do know is that the Sanjiao is able to collect what is called the ‘Yuan’ or ‘Original’ Qi, from its source at Conception vessel 4, Yuan Guan (‘Original Gate’).
+It can then spread it throughout the body, lying as it does immediately above Yuan Guan, Conception Vessel 4, the Source of Original Life.

 The point also has local uses derived from its location in the lower abdomen.

 So the way I understand this point is as follows.

 |Ren-7||Yin Jiao||Yin Intersection/td>|